KoroshRH/koroshrh.github.io/_pages/about.md

 This project is in progress and also is my bachelor thesis under the supervision of [Prof. Safabakhsh](https://scholar.google.com/citations?user=zFsdqo8AAAAJ&hl=en).
 This project is about the re-identification of persons using each subject’s gait (unique walking pattern) from their specific estimated pose.
 This project utilizes deep learning approaches like convolutional, pooling, and HPM layers.
-Also, triplet loss is used for training procedures.
+Also, triplet loss is used for training procedures, and DeepSort & YoloV5 models used for tracking and extracting each person in real-world usage.

 * **Image Colorizer** <br/>
 Implemented a model with CycleGAN & pix2pix architectures for translating black & white images into colorized images.
 This model uses Cycle & Identity loss functions because it aims to translate a picture’s attributes to another domain and keep the main characteristics from the source domain.
 This model has